Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models

 \section{Limitations}

-We have the following three limitations: \begin{itemize} \item Due to the large size of EVO (7B) and the associated compute cost, we do not consider full fine-tuning for EVO, but we plan to include it in the future.
+Although \methodac~provides a unified and practical framework for genomic foundation model training and evaluation, it does not address every advanced research scenario.
+We identify the following limitations.

+\begin{itemize} \item \textbf{Scalability of full fine-tuning.} Full fine-tuning of very large genomic foundation models remains computationally expensive.
+For models above several hundred million parameters, such as EVO-7B, full fine-tuning is difficult to perform on a single 80GB GPU.
+Therefore, \methodac~currently emphasizes parameter-efficient adaptation methods, such as LoRA and adapter tuning, for large-scale models.
+Future versions will incorporate more memory- and compute-efficient training strategies, including quantization \cite{egiazarian2024extreme}, optimized kernels such as the Liger kernel \cite{hsu2024liger}, and distributed training support.

+\item \textbf{Limitation of context truncation.} \methodac~currently truncates sequences that exceed a model's maximum context length while leaving shorter sequences unchanged.
+This can remove biologically meaningful elements and may bias cross-model comparisons, since short-context models observe less of the original sequence.
+In our current GUE and Genomic Benchmark experiments, this issue has limited impact because only one task in each benchmark contains sequences longer than 512 bp.
+However, it becomes important for long-range benchmarks such as DNALONGBENCH \cite{cheng2025dnalongbench}, where sequences can reach 114k bp.
+Future versions will support sliding-window evaluation and multi-window aggregation to better handle long genomic regions.

-\item We conduct all experiments with a unified pipeline and have not incorporated traditional computational biology techniques (e.g., PWM scanning \cite{ambrosini2018pwmscan}, HMM-based motif finding \cite{qin2010hpeak}).
-We will add these classical methods and compare them with the genomic model-based approach within a unified evaluation framework.
+\item \textbf{Limited integration of classical computational biology methods.} We conduct experiments using a unified genomic foundation model pipeline and do not yet systematically incorporate traditional computational biology techniques, such as PWM scanning \cite{ambrosini2018pwmscan} and HMM-based motif finding \cite{qin2010hpeak}.
+These methods remain strong and interpretable baselines for many sequence analysis tasks.
+Future work will integrate classical methods into the same evaluation framework to enable fair comparison and hybrid modeling.

-\item For model fine-tuning, we include three main methods.
-In the future, we plan to incorporate more advanced training and computational acceleration techniques, including quantization \cite{egiazarian2024extreme} and the liger kernel \cite{hsu2024liger}. \end{itemize}
+\item \textbf{Validation of multi-task learning.} \methodac~now supports multi-task learning, but this functionality has not yet been extensively validated across diverse task combinations, label structures, and genomic modalities.
+In the current version, single-task training remains the default and most thoroughly evaluated setting.
+Future work will systematically study when multi-task learning improves genomic representation learning and when task interference may reduce performance.